Tessa Neefjes

 In 2016 she won the Dutch Road Championships in the category Elite without a contract.
-Later that year, during a training ride in the Ardennes, she was hit by a truck that drove on the wrong side of the road.
+Later that year, during a training ride in the Ardennes, she was hit by a truck driver who drove on the wrong side of the road.
 The frontal collision caused 16 bone fractures in her back, shoulder, ribs and hand.
 After her recovery, she chose to ride additional off-road disciplines that she likes the most.